-The Philippines: Poised for strong growth again Asia Pacific Economic Outlook, Q4 2017
+The Philippines: Poised for strong growth again has been added to your bookmarks.

 Though private consumption growth has moderated, exports have kept up the momentum of GDP growth.
 Besides, continued government interest in the development of infrastructure translates into an increase in expenditure on public construction.